gytdau/website/index.md

 **Some beliefs:**

-- Crossing the fractal edge of knowledge is qualitatively different than working within it
+- Breaking through 'pinch points' in knowledge is qualitatively different than other kinds of work
-  - If human knowledge is truly fractal, then it sometimes has pinch points which open up an entire new space to explore
+  - If human knowledge is truly fractal, then it sometimes has [pinch points](https://en.wikipedia.org/wiki/Mandelbrot_set#/media/File:Mandelbrot_Set_%E2%80%93_Periodicities_coloured.png) which open up an entire new space to explore
   - Great discoveries are great because they are like this
   - It's worth paying attention to the obsessed and the crazy
 - Massive input can beat spaced repetition